Denmark flag Denmark Beach Holidays

 If you hire and use an electric scooter under the influence of alcohol, you could be prosecuted for drink-driving and fined.

-Cyclists often have the right of way, so always check cycle lanes before turning right.
+Cyclists and pedestrians often have the right of way, so always check cycle lanes before turning and yield to pedestrians crossing at lights.

 Stay connected on your trip